Mane: Liverpool star equals Lampard's Champions League record | Goal.com

 Mane: Liverpool star equals Lampard's Champions League record

-Sadio Mane has equalled Frank Lampard’s record as the player with the most goals in the Champions League knockout stages for an English team.
+Sadio Mane has equalled Frank Lampard’s record as the player with the most goals in the Champions League knockout stage for an English team.

 The reigning African Player of the Year was among the goalscorers as Liverpool secured a 3-2 comeback victory over Villarreal in Tuesday’s semi-final second leg clash at Estadio de la Ceramica.

-Despite the Yellow Submarine leading 2-0 at half time, they failed to reach the final as they allowed the Premier League side to score three second half goals through Fabinho, Luis Diaz and the Senegal international.
+Despite the Yellow Submarine leading 2-0 at half-time, they failed to reach the final as the Premier League side scored three second-half goals through Fabinho, Luis Diaz and the Senegal international.

 Editors' Picks